Carpal Tunnel Syndrome

-The choice of treatment for carpal tunnel syndrome depends on the severity of the symptoms and any underlying disease that might be causing the symptoms.
+The choice of management for carpal tunnel syndrome depends on the severity of the symptoms and any underlying disease that might be causing the symptoms.

-Treatment options include rest, immobilisation of the wrist, ice applications, osteopathy, physiotherapy, myotherapy and remedial massage.
+Care options include rest, immobilisation of the wrist, ice applications, osteopathy, myotherapy and remedial massage.

 Those whose occupations are aggravating the symptoms should modify their activities.
 For example, computer keyboards and chair height may need to be adjusted to optimise comfort.
 These measures, as well as periodic resting and range of motion stretching exercise of the wrists can actually prevent the symptoms of carpal tunnel syndrome that are caused by repetitive overuse.
 Underlying conditions or diseases are treated individually.

 Fractures can require orthopaedic management.
 Wrist swelling that can be associated with pregnancy resolves in time after delivery of the baby.
 In rare cases surgery may be required as a last resort.

 Your practitioner at Premier Health Partners is trained to determine the most appropriate form of treatment that is tailored specifically for you.

 Osteopathy is a “whole body” system of manual therapy which uses a range of techniques to manage musculo-skeletal disorders and other functional disorders of the body.
 This form of treatment was developed in America in the 1870s by Dr Andrew Taylor Still and has progressed in development to be widely scientifically validated and utilised around the world.